 Crisis Support Worker – Crisis Services

-The Canadian Mental Health Association Peel Dufferin Branch (CMHA Peel Dufferin) is pleased to announce that we are currently recruiting for two (2) part-time Crisis Support Worker positions based in Brampton.
+The Canadian Mental Health Association Peel Dufferin Branch (CMHA Peel Dufferin) is pleased to announce that we are currently recruiting for a full-time Crisis Support Worker position.

 Summary of Service

 The 24.7 Crisis Support Program of the Canadian Mental Health Association - Peel Dufferin Branch provides telephone and mobile outreach visits to people with mental illness who are in crisis.
 The team is comprised of an integrated group of registered mental health clinicians (nurses, social workers, occupational therapists) who triage calls on the crisis line and provide support and develop a plan for intervention.
 Crisis support workers rotate through the various service components of the program.
 Intervention may involve support over the crisis line, a mobile visit by two Crisis Support Workers, or a mobile visit with a Crisis Support Worker and specially trained plain-clothed police officer.
 24.7 Crisis Support is also expanding the continuum of services it offers as it develops a new mobile crisis rapid response team (MCRRT) that pairs a crisis support worker with a uniformed police officer to respond to live 911 calls that involve mental health or addiction crisis.
 Crisis Support Workers rotate through the MCRRT role once they have qualified through an internal process.